googleapis/google-cloud-python/docs/google-cloud-auth.rst

   from different projects

-In these situations, you can create an explicit :class:`Credentials <google.auth.credentials.Credentials>` object suited to your environment.
+In these situations, you can create an explicit :class:`~google.auth.credentials.Credentials>` object suited to your environment.
 After creation, you can pass it directly to a :class:`Client <google.cloud.client.Client>`: